-Chewy egg white chocolate chip cookies made with leftover egg whites for soft centers, crisp edges, and rich chocolate flavor.
+Chewy egg white chocolate chip cookies made with simple ingredients, with soft centers, crisp edges, and rich chocolate flavor.

-These egg white chocolate chip cookies are a smart way to use leftover egg whites without making meringues.
+These egg white chocolate chip cookies are a simple way to make cookies with egg whites instead of whole eggs.

 The dough comes together like classic chocolate chip cookies, but egg whites give them a soft, chewy center and crisp edges.